Zvi Griliches

-Hirsh Zvi Griliches (/ˈɡrɪlɪkəs/ GRIL-i-kəs; 12 September 1930 – 4 November 1999) was an economist at Harvard University.
-The works by Zvi Griliches mostly concerned the economics of technological change, including empirical studies of diffusion of innovations and the role of R & D, patents, and education.
+Hirsh Zvi Griliches (/ˈɡrɪlɪkəs/ GRIL-i-kəs; 12 September 1930 – 4 November 1999) was a Lithuanian-born economist at Harvard University.
+Zvi Griliches's works concerned mostly the economics of technological change, including empirical studies of diffusion of innovations and the roles of R&D, patents, and education.
+In 2023, he had 126 publications listed in Web of Science and a Hirsch index of 49, which places him into 2% of the most productive economics professors in the United States.

 Biography

-He was born in Kaunas, Lithuania in an assimilated Jewish family that spoke Russian at home.
-During World War II he was sent to the Dachau concentration camp.
-In 1947 he emigrated to Palestine, where he served in the pre-state Israeli army, learned Hebrew, passed high school equivalence exam, and studied for a year at Hebrew University.
-He then moved to the United States, where he earned a B.S. in Agricultural Economics from the University of California, Berkeley, and then a Ph.D. in Economics at the University of Chicago, supervised by Theodore Schultz.
+He was born in Kaunas, Lithuania, in an assimilated Jewish family that spoke Russian at home.
+During World War II, he was sent to the Dachau concentration camp.
+In 1947, he emigrated to Palestine, where he served in the prestate Israeli army, learned Hebrew, passed a high school equivalency exam, and studied for a year at Hebrew University.
+He then moved to the United States, where he earned a B.S. in agricultural economics from the University of California, Berkeley and then a Ph.D. in economics from the University of Chicago, supervised by Theodore Schultz.

 In his classic 1957 Ph.D. dissertation, Hybrid Corn: An Exploration in the Economics of Technological Change, published as an article in the October 1957 issue of Econometrica, Griliches demonstrated that the penetration of corn seeds followed the logistic curve.
 It was found later through multiple examples by Edwin Mansfield and other researchers that this is a general rule for technological change / diffusion of innovations.
 The dissertation was one of the first scientific works that treated the development of new technology as an economic phenomenon.
 Previously, economists had treated it as exogenous.

-Most innovations either make production more efficient, or improve the quality of goods.
-The analysis of measurement of the impact of innovations on economics led Griliches to his fundamental studies of economic growth, productivity, production function, consumption function, measurements of economic input and output, hedonic prices, and their reflection in price indices.
+Most innovations either make production more efficient or improve the quality of goods.
+The analysis of measurement of the impacts of innovations on economics led Griliches to his fundamental studies of economic growth, productivity, production function, consumption function, measurements of economic input and output, hedonic prices, and their reflection in price indices.

-Griliches also published important works of econometrics, including distributed lags (time series) and aggregation.
+Griliches also published important works on econometrics, including distributed lags (time series) and aggregation.
 He was particularly interested in the measurements of hidden variables.

-Griliches served as the President of the Econometric Society in 1975, and as the President of the American Economic Association in 1993.
-From 1969 to 1977 he was one of editors of the journal Econometrica.
+Griliches served as president of the Econometric Society in 1975 and as president of the American Economic Association in 1993.
+From 1969 to 1977, he was one of the editors of the journal Econometrica.
 He served on the Stigler Commission in 1961 and the Boskin Commission in 1996, both of which were convened by the United States Senate to evaluate the measurement of inflation.

 In 1965, Zvi Griliches won the prestigious John Bates Clark Medal.
 He was elected to the American Academy of Arts and Sciences in 1965 and to the National Academy of Sciences in 1975.
 He was also elected Distinguished Fellow of the American Economic Association, Fellow of the Econometric Society, Fellow of the American Statistical Association, Fellow of the American Association for the Advancement of Science, and Fellow of the American Agricultural Economics Association.
 He died on November 4, 1999, in Cambridge, Massachusetts.